Skip to content

 Workflow Steps

-10. Drag the slider along the bottom to navigate to segments where direction or speed change significantly, then set additional keyframes as needed.
+3. Drag the slider along the bottom to navigate to segments where direction or speed change significantly, then set additional keyframes as needed (note you may need to uncheck "ROIs" so they don't create a distraction).

 REGION_ALPHA = 0.5